The month of December

 · Use caution when spreading salt or calcium on ice or snow packed walks or driveways.
 Salt can damage lawns and plantings; calcium is much safer to use.
 Be sure to designate areas for piling snow from shoveling and plowing in advance to prevent damage to trees, shrubs and lawns.

-· Continue to feed our fine feathered friends and place heated birdbaths with fresh water out for them.
+to feed our fine feathered friends and place heated birdbaths with fresh water

 Again, I wish you and your family a very Blessed Christmas season.
 Let’s get to work on planning that beautiful garden scene for next year!